MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfaccountmanagement/functions/pfaccountmanagementserverrevokeallbansforuserasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 Setting the active state of all non-expired bans for a user to Inactive.
 Expired bans with an Active state will be ignored, however.
 Returns information about applied updates only.
 See also ServerBanUsersAsync, ServerGetUserBansAsync, ServerRevokeBansAsync, ServerUpdateBansAsync.
 When the asynchronous task is complete, call [PFAccountManagementServerRevokeAllBansForUserGetResultSize](pfaccountmanagementserverrevokeallbansforusergetresultsize.md) and [PFAccountManagementServerRevokeAllBansForUserGetResult](pfaccountmanagementserverrevokeallbansforusergetresult.md) to get the result.

 ## Requirements